 One of the best options is dedicated Facebook marketing courses.

-The best are taught by experienced instructors who can provide unique experience and insights into how to use the platform successfully.
+The best are taught by experienced instructors who can offer unique experiences and insights into using the platform successfully.

 In addition to educational courses, Facebook Blueprint offers several professional certifications.